Accurate identification of communication between multiple interacting neural populations: Acknowledgments

 \section{Acknowledgments}

 This work was supported by NIH award T32-MH132518 (JS), the Paul G. Allen Foundation (MDG), and NIH award R00-MH121533 (MDG).
 We thank O. Karniol-Tambour for valuable discussion and support with \mrsds \cite{karniol2024modeling}.
 We are grateful to S. Chen, N. Steinmetz, E. Shea-Brown, and J.N.
-Kutz for insightful input on the project, and to H. Gurnani, T. Kim, and J. Pemberton for thoughtful feedback on the manuscript.
-We are also grateful to D. Sussillo, K. Shenoy, W. Newsome, and C. Pandarinath for many years of guidance and inspiration relevant to this project.
+Kutz for their insights, and to H. Gurnani, T. Kim, and J. Pemberton for thoughtful manuscript feedback.
+We are also grateful to D. Sussillo, K. Shenoy, W. Newsome, and C. Pandarinath for many years of guidance and inspiration.